Alpha Repertory Television Service: Early history

 By the early 1980s, cable television had reached millions of American households and was starting to draw significant audiences away from the "Big Three" broadcast television networks.
 All three networks saw opportunities to expand into cable television in order to protect and grow their audiences, and they all experimented with niche programming.
 In fact, all three traditional networks introduced arts-related channels within one year of each other.
-CBS launched CBS Cable in 1981, which focused on "art house" and critical acclaimed programs; NBC, meanwhile, launched the similarly formatted the Entertainment Channel.
+CBS launched CBS Cable in 1981, which focused on "art house" and critical acclaimed programs; NBC, meanwhile, launched the similarly formatted premium cable network The Entertainment Channel on June 4, 1982.

 ABC partnered with the Hearst Corporation to create its own arts-oriented service, the Alpha Repertory Television Service.
 ARTS launched on April 12, 1981, focusing on highbrow cultural fare such as opera, ballet, classical symphonic performances, dramatic theater productions and select foreign films (besides CBS Cable and the Entertainment Channel, ARTS also competed with Bravo and the Public Broadcasting Service).
 Many cable providers had limited channel bandwidth at that time over their headends; as a result, CBS Cable struggled to find channel carriage and an audience, eventually folding in late 1982.
 However, while ARTS fared no better in finding viewers, it shared channel space with Nickelodeon, signing on at 9:00 p.m.
 Eastern Time after the children's television network ended its broadcast day.
 That shared channel arrangement was a perfect symbiotic scheduling match for the two networks given their respective audience demographics (the target viewership of ARTS either did not have young children or had sent them to bed by the time the channel began its programming).

 ARTS had somewhat lower programming costs than CBS Cable, with fewer (and less costly) original programs.
 Prime time was normally the most valuable airtime, but not for Nickelodeon – ARTS paid a very low rate to that network for its three evening satellite transponder hours, plus a repeat broadcast at 9:00 p.m.
 Pacific Time (according to Hearst executive Raymond E. Joslin, ARTS did not pay Nickelodeon at all for the first year, and paid a $1 million fee for the second year and $2 million for the third).
 Most cable providers that carried Nickelodeon also carried ARTS simply because of the convenience of the single channel feed.
 These factors combined to help keep the channel on the air more than twice as long as CBS Cable.
 Nonetheless, despite having a small but affluent audience ostensibly attractive to advertisers, Hearst/ABC could not turn a profit on ARTS.
 The network had carried limited advertising each hour, typically carrying low-key commercials for luxury products and services; often advertising slots went unfilled.

+In 1982, it made a major move when the service launched an independent signal on Manhattan Cable and TelePrompter, which was separate from Nickelodeon, in a package that around the same time fellow Hearst-ABC service Daytime was launched.